jackwatters45/local-finance/README.md

 - commits

+- onboarding page
+- settings should look pretty similar to the onboarding page

-- net worth
+- net worth - currently wrong ...

-- skeletons for other pages

 - other pages - combine a few pages where logical (all similar format to transactions!!!!)